 Audio Books – Why stop with writing a book, create an audiobook.
 If you don’t want to use your own voice, you could hire a professional narrator.

 Voice Over – As mentioned above, you can write a book and pay a professional narrator or possibly you could be the narrator.

 Picture/Photo Licensing – If you have a passion for photography, you can make money selling your photo’s online.
-Websites such as Dreamstime.com, Adobe Stock, Shutterstock and Alamy are great places to start.
-Generally, this website will pay by the picture sold, and with the commission at around 30%, you’re going to need thousands of photos to make money.
+Websites such as Dreamstime.com, Adobe Stock, Shutterstock and Fotolia are great places to start.
+Generally website will pay you by the picture sold, and with the commission at around 30%, you’re going to need thousands of photos to make money.
 That said, there are people earning thousands each month.

 Peer to Peer Lending – Have you heard of peer-to-peer lending?
 It’s a financial system that matches the borrower with investors that are willing to fund their loans.
 As an investor, you are acting as the bank, which is pretty neat.
 Using a service like Lendingworks.co.uk is a great way to act as a lender and earn interest on your money.